-A trip back to my childhood
+A trip back to my childhood visiting the Keukenhof

 A Kaleidoscope of color and gorgeous smells was awaiting me

 You will see different areas with a small board describing which bulb nursery provided bulbs for this particular display.
-There are huge areas around the Keukenhof, even up into Friesland, where you will see the vast fields where the tulip bulbs are growing.
+There are immense areas around the Keukenhof, even up into Friesland, where you will see the vast fields where the tulip bulbs are growing.

 The Keukenhof and its history

 Castle Keukenhof is situated on a large estate of which the Keukenhof gardens form a part.
-This vast property is some 230 hectares and comprises forests and agriculture land.
-The castle was build in 1642 and has known many owners.
+This vast property is some 230 hectares and comprises forests and agricultural land.
+The castle was built in 1642 and has known many owners.

 Nowadays 100 bulb companies participate and show their blooming products.
 They supply the bulbs in autumn to be planted by 40 gardeners in time for the flowering season, which is mid-March to mid-May.
-Depending on the weather condition the tulips flower around mid-April.
+Depending on the weather condition, the tulips flower around mid-April.

 My experience visiting the Keukenhof

-Going back this year in April I relived my childhood memories and my eyes feasted on the colors.
-As there are so many more visitors than in the old times, the organization has had to grow and now, is really big.
+Going back this year in April, I relived my childhood memories and my eyes feasted on the colors.
+As there are so many more visitors than in the old times, the organization has had to grow and now is huge.
 It starts when you arrive at the Keukenhof.

 We arrived at 10.30 and that was early enough to get a good spot because many cars came after us.
-In other areas, tour buses from all over Europe were parked and the entrance was packed with mingling people.
+In other areas, tour buses from all over Europe were parked, and the entrance was packed with mingling people.

 Entering the park

 We were so lucky, having chosen this particular day for our visit.
 Holland suffered a week-long little heatwave, up to 27C.
-On the day we came the weather had changed considerably and the temperatures had dropped to 13C.
-The heatwave had induced 90% of the tulips to open and our timing could not have been more perfect.
+On the day we came, the weather had changed considerably, and the temperatures had dropped to 13C.
+The heatwave had induced 90% of the tulips to open, and our timing could not have been more perfect.

 Even if there were so many visitors, I soon noted a very special detail.
-Everybody being so nice and polite.
+Everybody was so nice and polite.
 Nobody was loud and whenever an individual of the slowly forward-moving stream of people stopped to take some photos, the others would patiently wait, to then continue their way.
-I observed this during the more than 4 hours we walked through the beautiful park.
+I observed this during the over 4 hours we walked through the beautiful park.

 The very special layout of the park